Datseris/whyjulia-manifesto/README.md

 Now we may ask ourselves: _"What is the ideal programming language?"_

 It is the one that is the best in all of the aforementioned fundamental aspects.
 This language does not exist as pros-and-cons are an integral part of the real world.
-Therefore, the best _real_ language is the one that overall accumulates the highest quality when explored across these five fundamental aspects.
+Therefore, the best _real_ language is the one that overall accumulates the highest quality when explored across these fundamental aspects.

 ## Julia is the best language (for science)